eastgenomics/new_dias_nf/README.md

 `docker_creds file` is `.json` file and to be created with docker user name and token as described [here](https://documentation.dnanexus.com/user/running-apps-and-workflows/running-nextflow-pipelines#private-docker-repository).
 Docker crendential file is to be saved in private DNAnexus project \
 `--file_path` is the dir where the all fastq files are located on DNAnexus

-### nextflow.config
-Contains all parameters used in different processes
-### main.nf
-Contains all processes and worflows to run
-### bin folder
-Contains all the source codes/tools
 ## How the pipeline works
 The pipeline takes multiple samples (i.e fastq.gz files) as initial input, and all fastq files inside `--file_path` are run in parallel.
 The ouputs from one process feed into relevant subsequent processes.
-Therefore, one set off will run all samples.
+Therefore, one set off will run all samples in series of processes.
 ![Image of workflow](workflow1.png)